axelpale/apollonius/README.md

 Returns:
 - an object `{ x, y, r }` where `r` is always positive or zero.
 - `null` if no tangent circle exists or if the radius of the circle is infinite.

+Throws:
+- if any of the input circles are missing.
+- if any of the input circle properties are [NaN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN) or missing.

 ### apollonius.options.epsilon